-Upper-division undergraduate transfer students from a U.S. university/college who have met the CSU admission subject requirements, which include the English courses Oral Communications, Written Communication and Critical Thinking may be exempt from the TOEFL/IELTS requirement.
+Upper-division undergraduate transfer students from a U.S. university/college who have met the CSU admission subject requirements, which include the English courses Oral Communications, Written Communication, and Critical Thinking may be exempt from the TOEFL/IELTS requirement.

 SF State’s American Language Institute

-Applicants who do not have the minimum TOEFL/IELTS score may enroll in SF State’s intensive English language program, American Language Institute (ALI).
-ALI prepares non-native speakers of English for academic study in the university and issues certificates of eligibility for student visas.
+Applicants who do not have the minimum TOEFL/IELTS score may enroll in SF State’s intensive English language program, the American Language Institute (ALI).
+ALI prepares non-native speakers of English for academic study in the University and issues certificates of eligibility for student visas.
 For more information, call (415) 338-1438 or go to ali.sfsu.edu.

 - Exam (TOEFL, IELTS):

 Type of Visa

 San Francisco State University is authorized under federal law to enroll non-immigrant alien students.
 International students who are outside of the United States, upon receipt of admission documents and U.S. Immigration Certificate of Eligibility, should secure a non-immigrant student visa.
 The College of Extended Learning is also authorized under federal law to enroll non-immigrant alien students.
 Subsequent to admission, international students must be enrolled continuously every semester and carry a full course of study (12 units for undergraduates).